aerique/pusfofefe/README.md

 - [x] make refresh button on cover page functional
 - [x] proper dialog for logging in
 - [x] save messages to a different file than config
+- [x] fix display of messages (or just truncate to one line)
+- [ ] have dropdown list for `*pushover-refresh*`
+- [ ] expand descriptions for ECL and EQL in About page
 - [ ] show progress when logging in
 - [ ] show error page on login failure
-- [ ] fix display of messages (or just truncate to one line)
-- [ ] have dropdown list for `*pushover-refresh*`
-- [ ] expand descriptions for ECL and EQL in About page
 - [ ] figure out why ECL/EQL won't build from `mb2` step below
 - [ ] try again to make deploy workflow one command
     - `sb2 -t SailfishOS-latest-armv7hl -m sdk-build -R`